GFW-knocker/AndroidLibXrayLite/README_fetch.md

 fails rather than falling back to a plaintext SNI.
 A missing record gives `no ECH record for <domain>` instead of xray's `tls: malformed ECHConfigList`.

-**`EchAccepted` is the ground truth.** It comes from the TLS connection state, not from whether a config was found. `EchAccepted == false` with no error means the server declined ECH.
+**`EchAccepted` is the ground truth, not "a config was found".** On the TCP paths it is read from the TLS connection state, so `false` with no error means the server declined ECH.
+On `h3` it is inferred from the handshake completing, because quic-go's uTLS bridge drops the flag — sound, since both TLS stacks return `ECHRejectionError` when a server refuses a config.
+See [ALPN](#alpn).

 **HTTP versions.** HTTP/1.1, HTTP/2 and HTTP/3; see [ALPN](#alpn) to pin one.
 `h3` runs over QUIC v2 with a v1 fallback, and refuses `fragment`, `proxy` and `fingerprint`, none of which can follow it off TCP.
-On the uTLS path ALPN comes from the fingerprint, so the handshake happens in the dialer and the negotiated protocol picks between `net/http` and `x/net/http2`.
+On the uTLS path ALPN comes from the fingerprint rather than from us, so the handshake happens in the dialer and the negotiated protocol picks between `net/http` and `x/net/http2`.
 Redirects that cross an HTTP-version boundary fail with an explicit error rather than corrupt output.

 **Body cap** 32 MiB; DoH response cap 64 KiB.